(For more Paris pages please scroll down)

 I shall never forget the meringue, a saucy Latin dance where one can play ‘cat and mouse’.

-A man was eating dinner as he watched us on the dance floor– and paused for fully 5 minutes with his food laden fork half way to his mouth.
+A man was eating dinner as he watched us on the dance floor– and paused for fully five minutes with his food-laden fork half way to his mouth.
 It was theatre at its best.

 After all, it is the city of passion, the city of love.

-One should build as many memories like this as one can in a lifetime – and who knows when paths might cross again – or where?
+One should build as many memories like this as one can in a lifetime – and despite losing contact details, who knows when paths might cross again – or where?

 The true traveller is he who goes on foot,